Conflict

 Airwars Assessment

-In a fresh day of reported Coalition airstrikes on Mosul University, local sources said three university professors and some of their families were killed and many other civilians wounded, after jets hit academic residences.
+In a fresh day of reported Coalition airstrikes on Mosul University, 11 people, including three university professors and their families were killed and other civilians wounded, after Dutch airstrikes, as part of the US-led Coalition, hit academic residences on March 22, 2016.
 Up to 15 Daesh fighters also reportedly died.

 ARA News reported an eyewitness within Mosul as saying that “dozens of Daesh elements have been killed in an intense aerial bombardment by Coalition aircraft targeting the University of Mosul – where the organization responded by using anti-aircraft from inside residential neighbourhoods, while indifferent to the consequences.”